Dense Linear Algebra

 We anticipate that more and more simulation codes encompass multiphysics components in multiple spatial and length scales.
 The resulting discretized sparse linear systems can be highly indefinite, nonsymmetric and extremely ill-conditioned.
 For such problems, factorization based algorithms are often the most robust algorithmic choices among many alternatives, either being used as direct solvers, or as coarse-grid solvers in multigrid, or as preconditioners for iterative solvers which otherwise rarely converge.
 Our team has a long track record of conducting innovative algorithm research and producing widely used software packages with sparse factorization algorithms.
 We are actively conducting R&D in the following areas:

-Sparse preconditioners using low-rank approximate factorization algorithms such as Hierarchically Semi-Separable (HSS) structure
+- Sparse preconditioners using low-rank approximate factorization algorithms, e.g. Hierarchically Semi-Separable (HSS) structure

 In addition to exploiting structural sparsity as in 1 and 2 above, this class of algorithms also exploits additional data-sparsity in the dense blocks in the sparse factors.
 This leads to linear scaling O(N) or nearly so O(N log N) arithmetic complexity for PDEs with smooth kernels.
 In essence, the HSS representation can be considered as an algebraic generalization of the fast multipole (FMM) method, Our newly developed software package STRUMPACK was released less than a year ago, and already has over 200 downloads.
 This demonstrates that these types of algorithms are applicable to broad application domains.
 For more information, contact Pieter Ghysels.